 In January 2011, former dictator Jean-Claude Duvalier returned to Haiti after 25 years in exile.
 His 15-year regime was characterized by widespread violations of human rights.
-He is currently under investigation for offenses including corruption, attempted murder and sequestration.
-Despite domestic and international calls to address the systematic violation of human rights committed during Duvalier’s rule, his defense lawyers have publicly argued that he qualifies for immunity from prosecution, and that he cannot be tried for crimes against humanity in a Haitian court.
+He was placed under investigation for offenses including corruption, attempted murder and sequestration.
+Despite domestic and international calls to address the systematic violation of human rights committed during Duvalier’s rule, his defense lawyers publicly argued that he qualifies for immunity from prosecution, and that he could not be tried for crimes against humanity in a Haitian court.

 On April 21, 1971, Jean-Claude “Baby Doc” Duvalier became the Haitian Head of State when his father, François “Papa Doc” Duvalier, died.
 Duvalier ruled Haiti for 15 years, during which extrajudicial killings, torture and disappearances of political dissidents were widespread across the country, and thousands of Haitians were forced into exile abroad.
 Under the direction of Duvalier, members of Haiti’s armed forces and paramilitary Volunteers for National Security, also known as the tonton macoutes, persecuted human rights activists and violently repressed pro-democracy movements.
 Duvalier was eventually deposed on February 7, 1986, and he spent the next 25 years in exile in France.

 On January 16, 2011, Duvalier returned to Haiti.
 Shortly after his return the State Prosecutor re-instated a previous criminal investigation against him, and referred the case to an Investigating Magistrate.
 On the same day, Duvalier was interrogated on allegations of political corruption, fraud and embezzlement.
 Due to the serious nature of the accusations, Haitian authorities confined Duvalier to house arrest pending their investigation.